asgeirkrakenes/FYS-STK4155_Submissions/Project 2/README.md

 The project has the following two submissions:

-The report
+- The report in PDF-format
-The code (with test runs and additional results not presented in the report)
+- The code (with test runs and additional results not presented in the report) in a jupyter notebook